teamroyalcoder/algorithms/README.md

 > *In details*

-To demonstrate lets take an unordered array of number with 5 elements
+To demonstrate let's take an unordered array of number with 5 elements

 ```cpp
 int array[10] = { 5, 10, 7, 9, 2}